Malware Epidemics Effects in a Lanchester Conflict Model: Simulation-based Risk Assessment

-Since the details of a future (or current) malware attack are unknown, it is advisable to consider the whole spectrum $X$ of possible scenarios instead of concentrating on a few manually selected scenarios.
-In this way, a selection bias is avoided.
-Unfortunately, a brute-force processing of the complete scenario space $X$ will be almost impossible in practice due to its usually very large (and often even infinite) size.
-This promotes the random selection and analysis of a small representative subset $\tilde X \subset^{\mathsf{fin}}X$ of scenarios.
-The restriction of $X$ to a small finite subset $\tilde X$ is a necessary step for assuring computational tractability; in this respect, it is a counterpart to the restriction of the simulation runs to finite runtime.
-It assures a feasible computational approximation of non-computable exact values.
+The details of a future (or current) malware attack may not be known exhaustively.
+In such a case, the scenario to be considered in the risk assessment process will not be uniquely determined.
+The existing uncertainties have to be included in the approach.
+The usually infinite size of the scenario space $X$ compatible with the existing uncertainties rules out a brute-force processing.
+Instead, a small randomly selected subset $\tilde X \subset^{\mathsf{fin}}X$ of scenarios is analyzed.
+This leads to a Monte-Carlo approach for calculating the risk with inclusion of uncertainties approximatively.
 In the following, the subset $\tilde X$ is called the {\em simulation design}.
-The set of outcomes of the simulation scenarios $x\in \tilde X$ is designated as $\tilde Y \subseteq Y$.
+The set of outcomes of the simulation scenarios $\tilde X$ is designated as $\tilde Y \subseteq Y$.

-In order to enable the intended random selection, the set $X$ is enriched by a notion of probability.
+In order to enable the intended random selection, the scenario space $X$ is enriched by a notion of probability.
 This gives the so-called {\em Monte-Carlo design space} $(X,\Pr)$.
-The representativeness of the set $\tilde X$ of selected scenarios can be assured, if an 'appropriate' probability distribution $\Pr$ is used.
-In this way it is granted, that the analysis results derived for $\tilde X$ are also approximately valid for the complete scenario space $X$.
-Thus, the choice of $\Pr$ is a crucial issue for our approach.
-Various aspects have to be taken into account.
-Not all scenarios $x \in X$ may be considered as equally important.
-Knowledge --- including observations and assumptions --- about the skills of the involved forces may lead to the expectation that different scenarios $x\in X$ will occur with different frequencies.
-The probability distribution $\Pr$ encodes the available knowledge about these frequencies of occurrence --- or, seen from a different point of view, the incompleteness and the imperfections of the knowledge as well as the unknowns.
-In this way, the probability distribution $\Pr$ is a representation of both knowledge and uncertainties about the considered situation.
+For assuring the appropriateness of the random sample $\tilde X$, the probability distribution $\Pr$ has to encode the frequency of occurrence of the different scenarios $x\in X$.
+In this way, the probability distribution $\Pr$ represents the knowledge about the considered situation.